sitepoint/sp-random-hello-bar/readme.txt

 Go for it.
 The basic scripts assume the default css class names are being used but the only one that is required is `.SpHelloBar`.
 The javascript has been designed to be as flexible as possible so see the [docs](https://github.com/sitepoint/sp-random-hello-bar#constructor) for all the options that can be overridden when writing your own script.

+= How did you build something so wonderful? =

+I'm glad you asked.
+You can read about how it was put together on [SitePoint](http://www.sitepoint.com/sitepoint-random-hello-bar-wordpress-plugin/).

 == Screenshots ==